 Architecture and the City

 San Francisco's architectural heritage consists of the buildings and spaces we see and touch, but also the structures that were never built and the plans that never came to be.
-The 2013 festival theme, Unbuilt San Francisco, will explore a parallel history of this ever-provocative city.
+The 2013 festival theme, Unbuilt San Francisco, explored a parallel history of this ever-provocative city.

-Unbuilt San Francisco, a collaborative exhibition co-curated by AIA San Francisco, Center for Architecture + Design, Environmental Design Archives at UC Berkeley, California Historical Society, SPUR and the San Francisco Public Library, will be on view August - December 2013 at various locations.
-Learn more about the exhibition below.
+Unbuilt San Francisco, a collaborative exhibition co-curated by AIA San Francisco, Center for Architecture + Design, Environmental Design Archives at UC Berkeley, California Historical Society, SPUR and the San Francisco Public Library, was on view August - December 2013 at various locations.
+Learn more about the 2013 festival programs below.

 Opening Night Party

-On August 30, our Opening Night Party kicks off the festival with a salute to the many individuals, organizations, cultural institutions and nonprofits that help make the month possible.
-This year, interactive media agency Obscura Digital will host the festive evening at its Dogpatch headquarters.
+The Opening Night Party kicks off the festival with a salute to the many individuals, organizations, cultural institutions and nonprofits that help make the month possible.
+In 2013, interactive media agency Obscura Digital hosted the festive evening at its Dogpatch headquarters.
 Designed by IwamotoScott Architecture, Obscura has been paving the way for innovation by exploring the infinite possibilities of light and developing new technologies, since its inception in 2000.
+IwamotoScott received a 2013 Interior Architecture honor award for Obscura Digital from AIASF.

-The 2013 San Francisco Living: Home Tours program moves to a new weekend in September, capping off the festival with ten distinctive residences open to participants over two days.
-Presented by AIA San Francisco and the Center for Architecture + Design, San Francisco Living is the first tour series of its kind to promote a wide variety of architectural styles, neighborhoods, and residences- all from the architect's point of view.
+The 2013 San Francisco Living: Home Tours capped off the 2013 festival with ten distinctive residences open to participants over two days.
+Presented by AIA San Francisco and the Center for Architecture + Design, San Francisco Living is the first tour series of its kind to promote a wide variety of architectural styles, neighborhoods, and residences– all from the architect's point of view.
 On the annual program, design enthusiasts can get an inside look at some of the city's latest residential work, meet project architects, explore housing trends and discover design solutions inspired by Bay Area living.
-View the homes.
+Learn more.

 Behind the Scenes Tours